 Additional information regarding the bans is contained in the King County Solid Waste Division Director’s List Download PDF 75 K of Readily Recyclable Construction and Demolition (C&D) Materials Banned from Disposal at a Landfill.

 Mixed C&D materials and non-recyclable C&D waste generated in King County (outside of the cities of Seattle and Milton) must be sent to designated C&D material recovery facilities or transfer stations.

-- Small loads of C&D (in vehicles not equipped with dumping mechanisms) will still be accepted at King County Solid Waste Division transfer stations.
+- Small loads of C&D (in vehicles not equipped with dumping mechanisms) are accepted at King County Solid Waste Division transfer stations.

-- Bulk shipping containers can no longer be used to transport C&D waste from job sites to landfills though enforcement is delayed, under certain conditions, until January 1, 2018.
+- Bulk shipping containers cannot be used to transport C&D waste from job sites to landfills except under certain conditions.